tradepython/pixiu/README.md

                    volume (float): Number of lots.
-                   slippage (float): Maximum price slippage for trading. arrow_color (float): New color of the opening arrow on the MT4/5 chart.
+                   slippage (float): Maximum price slippage for trading. arrow_color (float): New color of the opening arrow on the MT4/5 chart. tags (dict): Order tags

            Returns:
                    ErrorID: If 0 success.
                    OrderResult: The order result.

+Close(self, shift=0, symbol=None) -> float
+   Returns Close price value for the default symbol with default timeframe and shift.

+           Parameters:
+                   shift (int): Index of the value taken from the buffer (shift relative to the current the given amount of periods ago). symbol (str): The symbol name.
+                            If None returns current symbol.

+           Returns:
+                   Close price.

 DefaultTimeFrame(self)
    Returns the default time frame.